For 'Daily Show' alum Oliver, 'Last Week' is 'fresh turf to ruin'

 "He is the barometer by which I kind of judge myself," he said.

-HBO is a subsidiary of Time Warner Inc (TWX.N), and Comedy Central is owned by MTV Networks Entertainment Group, a unit of Viacom Inc (VIAB.O).
+HBO is a subsidiary of Time Warner Inc, and Comedy Central is owned by MTV Networks Entertainment Group, a unit of Viacom Inc.

 (Reporting by Christian Plumb; Editing by Mary Milliken and Steve Orlofsky)